-In order to create your own explainer video, you first need to decide what type of explainer video you want to create.
+In order to create your own explainer video, you first need to decide what type of explainer you want to create.
 Most explainer videos fall into one of three major categories.

-- Animated Explainer Video: The most popular option, animated explainer videos are used more often because of their visual nature and relative ease to create – no extensive productions required.
-Because of educational format of an explainer video, animated explainer videos tend to be more visually interesting than a man standing in a room talking.
+- Animated Explainer Video: The most popular option, animated explainer videos are used most often because of their visual nature and relative ease to create – no extensive productions required.
+Because of the educational format of an explainer video, animated explainer videos tend to be more visually interesting than a man standing in a room talking.
 Animated explainer videos range in style and function, but some popular styles include:

-- Character-Driven: This explainer video uses cute cartoon figures that should represent your prospective customer to tell the “story” of your product or service, and how it can solve your customer’s problems.
+- Character-Driven: This explainer video uses cute cartoon figures that should represent your prospective customer to tell the story of your product or service and how it can solve your customer’s problems.

-- Motion Graphic: Usually 3D animated, this type of explainer video aims to tell your product or company’s story using representational objects to incite your audience’s imagination with pictures instead of words.
+- Motion Graphic: Usually 3D-animated, this type of explainer video aims to tell your product or company’s story using representational objects to incite your audience’s imagination with pictures instead of words.

 How Do I Create an Explainer Video?

 An explainer video follows the same three-step production process that any video production would.
-These three steps are: